-If you are new to exploring waterfalls, then head start from one of the incredible waterfalls located in the beautiful city of Pokhara, Davi’s fall.
+If you are new to exploring waterfalls, then head starts with one of the incredible waterfalls located in the beautiful city of Pokhara, Davi’s Fall.
 Davi’s fall is nearly 500 ft tall and liberates a thrilling ambiance.
 It is because the waterfall is fenced for safety reasons.

 It is said that people have fallen into the waterfall in the past and the name of this waterfall is dubbed after the victim.
 This vigorous waterfall is enthralling to watch during the rainy season.

 Davi’s Fall carries numerous names, like ‘Patale Chhango’ in the Nepali language and Hell’s Fall.
 Over the years, the waterfall has formed a 100ft deep tunnel below it.
 Davi’s fall flows through Gupteshwor Mahadev cave, which is a popular cave in Pokhara.

 You can visit Davi’s fall during your trip to Pokhara.
 It is included in the Pokhara tour package too.
 You can select this package to explore Davi’s fall, in which you’ll be picked up at Thamel by a reserved vehicle.

 You can also take a public bus to Pokhara from the Kalanki bus stop.
 The wonderful journey from Kathmandu to Pokhara takes around 7 hours as you drive through the Prithvi highway.